Payment Facilitator (PayFac)

-The PayFac model allows businesses to offer merchant services quickly and efficiently.
+The PayFac model has a number of benefits, which include allowing businesses to offer merchant services quickly and efficiently.
 Usually, a simple onboarding application form and verification are all you need to get started.

 Considerable time is also saved in underwriting as the payments facilitator can underwrite merchants with a quick evaluation tool.